 In addition to a physical examination, the following tests may be used to diagnose astrocytoma:

-- Computed tomography (CT or CAT) scan .
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+Computed tomography (CT or CAT) scan.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is astrocytoma, these results also help the doctor describe the tumor; this is called staging and grading.